Products

 Fires are devastating forces.
 In the US alone, fires accounted for $21.8 billion in damages, according to the 2020 NFPA report.

 The fire restoration process may take a bit longer than other disaster restorations.
-Fire restorations can take weeks and months to complete as it usually comprises more steps than water damage restorations and other similar processes.
+Fire restorations can take weeks or months to complete, as they usually comprise more steps than water damage restorations and other similar processes.

 During the process, professionals may board up the property, demolish certain structures, and reconstruct others.